FredericGariepy/LighthouseLabs/PKM/W2/D3/Simple Network Management Protocol.md

 | MIB | Management Information Base |
 | SMI | Structure of Management Information |

+SNMP can help track for [IoC](Cisco Security Indicators of Compromise)

 ## (SNMP) [Simple Network Management Protocol](https://www.paessler.com/it-explained/snmp)
 It is a protocol for management information transfer in networks, for use in LANs especially, depending on the chosen version.